 - For Yours is the kingdom and the power and the glory forever.
 Amen.

 Jesus meant the Lord’s Prayer to be a model and outline of things to be included in prayer.
-The rest of the Bible expands on these categories of prayer.
+The rest of the Bible expands on these categories.
 We shouldn’t rush through the Lord’s Prayer hurriedly or mechanically, but use it instead to help us get started in asking our Heavenly Father to help us.
 God loves to answer prayer!4

 The Devil’s Destruction Is Guaranteed